-Gloved Theophane fumes as fight is pulled upon Hatton defeat
+Gloved Ashley Theophane fumes as fight is ditched after Ricky Hatton loss

 Former British light-welterweight champion Ashley Theophane went through all his pre-fight preparations for his appearance on Ricky Hatton’s undercard on Saturday night, only to see his hopes dashed moments before his bout with Chris Truman.

-The 32 year-old was scheduled for an eight-rounder as he looks to build on his Stateside win over Ronnie Warrior in August and was gloved-up and ready to go until Senchenko crippled Hatton with a ninth round body shot.
+The 32-year-old, for an eight-rounder as he looks to build on his Stateside win over Ronnie Warrior in August, was gloved-up and ready to go until Senchenko crippled Hatton with a ninth-round body shot.

 “Because of Richard Poxon, Hatton promotions are in breach of contract with me.
-The only reason I’ve stayed is because Ricky himself believes I have a bright future, but Richard makes the fights and he has not done his job on my part.
+The only reason I’ve stayed is that Ricky himself believes I have a bright future, but Richard makes the fights, and he has not done his job on my part.

 “Who on the Hatton promotions has gone to America and been victorious? – Only Ricky himself.

-“I know that 2013 will be a great year for me and it was an honour to be part of Ricky Hatton’s comeback fight, it is just a shame that Richard Poxon’s incompetence kept me from getting my 33rd win.”
+“I know that 2013 will be a great year for me, and it was an honor to be part of Ricky Hatton’s comeback fight.
+It is just a shame that Richard Poxon’s incompetence kept me from getting my 33rd win.”